invainman/TestTask/README.md

 ## Description of the application features :

 * open Postman
-* to create a profile you should go to the page *http://localhost:8080/profiles*, choose a POST request and create a profile by entering data in the JSON type (the Id of the profile will be created automatically), for example :
+* to create a profile you should go to the page *http://localhost:8080/profiles*, choose a POST request and create a profile by entering data in the JSON type (the id of the profile will be created automatically), for example :

   ````
   {